Are North Koreans soldiers fighting in Ukraine war? Here’s what we know

 Help us keep bring these critical stories to light.
 Your support makes all the difference.

-US officials said the disclosure was based on information from declassified intelligence but it is not known for certain that any North Korean soldiers will join the fighting in Ukraine.
+South Korean lawmakers, briefed by the country’s spy agency, also said some high-ranking North Korean military officials and troops deployed to Russia might move to the frontline.

-The Kremlin has repeatedly rejected reports of North Korean soldiers in Ukraine as “fake news”.
+Mr Putin has not denied North Korea’s involvement in the war, following repeated rejection of reports by the Kremlin as “fake news”.

-On Monday, Volodymyr Zelensky said North Korean officers and technical personnel have already been spotted in Russian-occupied territories but did not specify when.
-“I believe they sent officers first to assess the situation before deploying troops,” Mr Zelensky said, warning that the participation of a third country could escalate the conflict into a world war.
+Volodymyr Zelensky said North Korean officers and technical personnel have already been spotted in Russian-occupied territories but did not specify when.
+“I believe they sent officers first to assess the situation before deploying troops,” Mr Zelensky said last week, warning that the participation of a third country could escalate the conflict into a world war.

-The Ukrainian president claimed last week, without providing any details, that his government had intelligence that nearly 10,000 soldiers from North Korea were being prepared to join the Russian forces fighting in his country.
+The Ukrainian president claimed, without providing any details, that his government had intelligence that nearly 10,000 soldiers from North Korea were being prepared to join the Russian forces fighting in his country.

-“They are preparing on their land 10,000 soldiers but they didn’t move them already to Ukraine or to Russia,” he told reporters at the Nato headquarters in Brussels.

 Ukraine published a video purportedly showing dozens of North Koreans lining up to collect Russian military fatigues after South Korea’s National Intelligence Service said Pyongyang had shipped 1,500 special forces troops to Russia's Far East for training.